Philosophy and Ethics and Psychology

 - UCAS codes: Institution B20, Course VC58 or S156 (with professional placement year)

-Apply your knowledge of philosophy to contemporary challenges, issues and debates.
-Our innovative Philosophy and Ethics degree has been designed to enable you to acquire specialised subject knowledge alongside practical and professional skills.
+Our combined Philosophy and Ethics and Psychology degree has been designed to equip you with specialist subject knowledge alongside practical and professional skills.

 What you'll learn